 A gin martini is all about proportions, and you can change the martini just by changing the amount of each ingredient.
 Your classic martini uses between four and eight parts gin to one part dry vermouth, but you can also make a Reverse Martini (more vermouth than gin) and a Perfect Martini (equal parts dry and sweet vermouth).
 And of course, there's the Dirty Martini that adds a splash of olive juice to the mix.

 Gin uses juniper berries in the distilling process, which is what gives gin its distinct taste.
 To be called gin, the distilled liquor must be at least 40% ABV or 80 proof.
 But not all gins are made the same, and which type of gin you choose affects the taste (and strength) of your martini.

 Plymouth gin: Must be produced in Plymouth, England to earn the name.
-It's a little sweeter than London Dry.
+It's a little sweeter than the classic London Dry.

 Navy Strength gin: Navy Strength is 57% ABV or roughly 110 proof, so if you want a booze bomb in a martini glass, this is the type of gin to buy.
 The story goes that this gin is so strong because ships didn't have a lot of space to store liquor, and they increased the strength so sailors would get drunk faster on less gin.

 Old Tom gin: If you're not a gin fan, try Old Tom.
 It's sweeter and doesn't have as strong a botanical flavor.
 Mixologists like using it for gin cocktails because the flavor blends better.
 If you don't want a pine-forest tasting martini, this is the gin to use.

 Here are six of the best gins for martinis.

 Bombay Sapphire is an excellent starter gin.
 It has a mild taste with citrus notes, so it's easy to drink and mixes well in cocktails.